webrecorder/wabac.js/README.md

 WABAC.js proof-of-concept web archive replay system implemented entirely via [Service Workers](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API/Using_Service_Workers)

-It allows browsing web archives in WARC or HAR files directly in a modern browser without requiring a server.
+It allows browsing web archives in WARC or HAR files directly in a modern browser without requiring a server component.

-This repository itself is hosted as a static site at: https://wab.ac/ and provides all that is needed.
+This repository itself is hosted as a static site at: https://wab.ac/ and provides all functionality.

 ## Usage